flet-dev/flet-datatable2/README.md

-# flet-datatable2
+# DataTable2

-DataTable2 control for Flet
+DataTable2 Control for Flet based on [DataTable2 package](https://pub.dev/packages/data_table_2) for Flutter.

+DataTable2 features fixed/sticky header/top rows and left columns and many other useful features additionally to all the properties of built-in Flet [DataTable](https://flet.dev/docs/controls/datatable).

 ## Installation